chadac/dotfiles/README.md

 * Flake integration tests via GitHub.
 * Automated `flake update` CI task once a week.
+* Explicit declarations of nonfree software used.
+I'll be aiming to eliminate nonfree software from my system entirely.
 * Service for my hosts to self-update once a week.
 * Entrypoint package to simplify executing `nixos-rebuild` and `home-manager`.
+* Better QEMU virtual machine configuration.
+Currently there doesn't seem to be a way to deploy QEMU virtual machine XML configuration files via Nix directly, so I just need a script similar to what already exists for `libvirtd` that copies any machine configurations to `/var/lib/libvirtd/qemu.conf`.
+* Multi-user configuration: Current setup is fairly opinionated about deploying to systems with a single user.
+It'd be nice to extend it for multi-user configurations, perhaps by splitting up the `host` configuration into separate `host` and `user` configurations...

 ## Previous Iterations